-Enrich your medical education course by using Biolucida: an interactive learning management software developed in collaboration with leading medical educators.
+Biolucida is interactive learning software developed in collaboration with leading medical educators.
 Biolucida simulates the experience of using a microscope that can focus through Z, and gives educators a vehicle to reach more students and deliver more dynamic and rich content.
-Hundreds of students can use Biolucida simultaneously so you can use it even in your largest class.
+Hundreds of students can use Biolucida simultaneously, so you can use it even in your largest class.

 Many medical educators use virtual slides (high-resolution digital images of tissue specimens) instead of microscopes to teach histology and histopathology.
 However, many different methods are used to acquire virtual slides, and distributing the slides to students for lectures, course work, and tests can be cumbersome and slow.
 Here are some unique ways that Biolucida goes above and beyond to create a learning environment where communication thrives.